-This year’s streamlined LBS application has only two essay questions.
+The London Business School essays for the 2022-2023 admissions cycle include one required and one optional question.
 Showcasing all of your career accomplishments, extracurriculars, and personal attributes will be a challenge.

 Therefore, you will likely need to maximize other parts of the application, like your resume and recommendations.
 Talk to your recommenders about the experiences in your background you might want to highlight through their letters.
 Also, use your resume to describe critical moments at work.

 Start your research brainstorm by learning all you can about the culture at London Business School.
 This will help you answer these London Business School essays.
 Knowing the culture can help you prepare the rest of your application for admission.

 One of the best ways to get to know LBS is to visit the campus and interact with a London Business School Student Ambassador.
 Take advantage of the school’s many virtual information sessions.
 Once you have a good sense of the school and how you will take advantage of the opportunity to attend LBS, you will be better prepared to approach the essay questions.

 London Business School Essays

 What are your post-MBA goals and how will your prior experience and the London Business School programme contribute towards these?
 (500 words)

 Self-awareness about your strengths and interests will help you refine what you truly want in your career for this London Business School essay.
 It could be helpful to talk to colleagues and alumni who have MBAs in your field to identify various career paths.
 Make sure that your career goals are both realistic and aspirational.
 Think about the short-term roles post-MBA that may lead to your most ambitious longer-term goals.